Visualize and Assess Classifier Performance in Classification Learner

-After training classifiers in Classification Learner, you can compare models based on accuracy scores, visualize results by plotting class predictions, and check performance using the confusion matrix and ROC curve.
+After training classifiers in Classification Learner, you can compare models based on accuracy values, visualize results by plotting class predictions, and check performance using the confusion matrix and ROC curve.

 When you import data into the app, if you accept the defaults, the app automatically uses cross-validation.
 To learn more, see Choose Validation Scheme.